-Over the past year you may have heard the bells at St Peter’s Church being rung more frequently than usual.
+Over the past few years you may have heard the bells at St Peter’s Church being rung more frequently than usual.
 We have formed a band of ringers to ring before services and for special occasions such as weddings.
-Our new Tower Captain is Andy Austen and he, together with experienced ringers such as Anthony Cotton who rings at Derby Cathedral, has been teaching a group of people, some of whom are regular members of the church and others who live locally.
+Our Tower Captain is Andy Austen email@example.com and he, together with experienced ringers such as Anthony Cotton who rings at Derby Cathedral, has been teaching a group of people, some of whom are regular members of the church and others who live locally.
 The bells were re-hung in 1974 and were rung before Sunday services on a regular basis until about 15 years ago but since then have only been rung occasionally at weddings or by visiting teams of ringers.
 Some of our new bell ringers have not rung for a while and others are complete beginners.
 So if some of the sounds you hear are not quite as harmonious as you would like, please bear with us – we are improving.

 DERBY D A